 Some dogs' ears are not naturally pointed, so when they are relaxed it stands to reason that they would be laid back in their natural position.
 If your dog's ears are back but not pinned flat against their skull, it may be because they are content.

 Other body language you may see if your dog is relaxed is a 'soft' face (so no furrowed brow or lip curling), a loose and relaxed stance, and their tail will be down but relaxed and not curled between their legs.

 Possibly one of the more well understood meanings behind a dog putting their ears back is a signal that they are fearful or at least wary about something.
 This can be especially true if you see this cue in conjunction with other 'fearful' body language.

 A dog that is holding ears back, especially if they are pinned down flat, can be a sign that a dog is about to bite.
-This will often coincide with fearful body language.
+This will often coincide with fearful or aggressive body language.

 Other signs that a dog is being pushed towards biting may also include growling, snarling and lip curling, giving hard stares, bristling fur, and even lunging.
 Most dogs that bite do so out of defensive aggression versus offensive.
 They feel the need to protect themselves.

 While this can be disheartening, worrying, and stressful to see, it is important to never punish your dog for growling or snarling.
 By scolding a dog for giving a warning about their feeling of fear or discomfort, they learn that those warning behaviors get them into trouble.
 Next time they may not give any warning before biting, and it isn't solving the reason why they are showing these behaviors in the first place.

 Instead of punishing the growl, you should be looking to work out what is causing your dog to feel like this.
 For example, if they are being crowded by new people, then they should be given more space.
 You can then work on helping them feel more comfortable around strangers with positive reinforcement training.